equinor/Aga8Calc/docs/usermanual.rst

     Tag and Value can not both be used at the same time for a component.
 Use one or the other!

-    The sort order of the `<Component>` elements is not significant.
-    They must be in this order:

 -   `<PressureTemperatureList>` can contain several `<PressureTemperature>` elements.
     Every `<PressureTemperature>` element contains the pressure and temperature to read, and one or more properties that is to be written to the OPC server.